Overview of Examples¶

 If you have more than ~1,000 training data points, the simple GP models might start acting a bit slow.
 There are multiple methods to scale up GP regression, and the correct choice depends on your application.
 GPyTorch supports the following inducing point methods:

-- KISS-GP Regression - more info
+- KISS-GP Regression - more info on KISS-GP

 - A simple KISS-GP example for one-dimensional data